amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 ## Scenario

-A customer wants to design an inbound call flow in Architect that will use a data action to determine if agents are available on a given queue.
+A customer wants to design an inbound call flow in Architect that uses a data action to determine if agents are available on a given queue.
 If not, the caller is transferred to a secondary queue.
 The customer is unfamiliar with such an architecture and would like to see a working example configured in their organization.

 ## Solution